Root Word Lists

 It is essential for students to develop an understanding of root words, roots, and other morphemes in order to deconstruct words and build word meaning.
 Our root word lists, used in conjunction with engaging root word activities, are a great way to improve student understanding of how words are formed.

 Morphemes, also referred to as word-part clues, are units of language that hold meaning, but cannot be broken down any further into smaller meaningful parts.
 Two basic types of morphemes exist: bound and free.
 Bound morphemescannot stand alone and must be attached to other morphemes to form a word, acting as the building blocks of a word.
 Affixes (prefixes and suffixes) and Latin and Greek roots are bound morphemes.
 Free morphemes, on the other hand, can stand alone.
 Examples of free morphemes include English root words, such as the root word “teach” in “teacher.”
 Two free morphemes can join to form a compound word, for example “dog” and “house” to form “doghouse.”
 Adequate practice of root word lists, including morphemes, can help students master the puzzles of word creation.

 Prefixes and suffixes can be added to a root word to form many new words and change word meaning.
 Often the term base word is used interchangeably with root word.
 When affixes are added to them, they serve as the anchor of the word because they hold the word’s principle meaning.

 While there are many conflicting definitions of root words and base words, teachers need to keep in mind the importance of teaching these topics.
-Knowledge of morphemes, like root words, helps with reading fluency, vocabulary development, and reading comprehension.
+Knowledge of morphemes, like word roots, helps with reading fluency, vocabulary development, and reading comprehension.

 Root Words Spelling Lists